kyma-project/community/contributing/03-git-workflow.md

 4. Open a pull request.

-Create a pull request from the branch of your forked repository to the `master` branch of the upstream repository and wait for the maintainers' review.
+Create a pull request from the branch of your forked repository to the `main` branch of the upstream repository and wait for the maintainers' review.

 In each pull request: